 I was feeling better, and I couldn’t believe the use of Opioids were not there anymore.
 But a year later it happened…

-What Kratom does is, it kills your brains desire when you are addicted to opiates and you need more opiates.
-It dulls your pain and lets you get your pep in your step back to doing everything from:
+What Kratom does is, it kills your brains desire when you are addicted to opiates and you get that craving feeling that you need more opiates.
+It dulls your pain and lets you get your pep back in your step:

 - Giving you energy